alphagov/government-service-design-manual/service-manual/the-team/web-operations.md

 * load and performance testing techniques
 * highly available systems design
 * administration and tuning of production database systems.
-* installation and usage of monitoring tools; for instance Nagios, Ganglia, Riemann, Graphite, etc.
+* installation and usage of monitoring tools; for instance Nagios, Ganglia, Riemann, Graphite etc.
 * knowledge of configuration, deployment and management of web application stacks
 * configuration management tools like Puppet, Chef, CFEngine